priyanshusingh92/priyanshusingh92.github.io/README.md

 ## Portfolio

-I am a frontend engineer with an experience of over 5 years.
-I have hands on experienceworking with web frameworks and technologies.
-I have extensively worked on react and typescript for 3 years.
+I am a frontend engineer with an experience of over 7 years.
+I have hands on experience working with web frameworks and technologies.
+I have extensively worked on react and angular .

 ---